 The prospective gas boiler ban is yet to be officially confirmed within the Future Homes Standard guidance.

 What We Know So Far

-The consultation proposed new energy efficiency measures through changes to Part L of the Building Regs.
-It also covered the wider impacts of these changes for new homes, including changes to Part F.
+The Future Homes Standard consultation proposed new energy efficiency measures through changes to Part L of the Building Regs (which took effect in June 2022), and covered the wider impacts of these changes for new homes, including changes to Part F. This uplift is the first step in achieving the Future Homes Standard.

 In January 2021, the government issued its 114-page response to the consultation and confirmed that all new homes will be required to be equipped with low-carbon heating and be zero-carbon ready by 2025.
-This uplift is the first step in achieving the Future Homes Standard.

-"And looking at overheating in homes is very important as it is probably the most overlooked aspect of modern buildings in the UK and rapidly becoming a major problem with many new build homes."
+David Hilton, director of Heat and Energy Ltd and contributor to Homebuilding & Renovating, said of the new Part O: “Looking at overheating in homes is very important as it is probably the most overlooked aspect of modern buildings in the UK and rapidly becoming a major problem with many new build homes."

 Home improvers will need to ensure they use energy-efficient replacements and repairs during home improvement work.
 These include the installation of heat pumps, window replacement and building services, cooling systems and fixed lighting.